Water: Clean Water State Revolving Fund

 Clean Water State Revolving Fund

-Clean Water State Revolving Fund (CWSRF) programs provided more than $5 billion annually in recent years to fund water quality protection projects for wastewater treatment, nonpoint source pollution control, and watershed and estuary management.
+In recent years, the Clean Water State Revolving Fund (CWSRF) programs provided, on average, more than $5 billion annually to fund water quality protection projects for wastewater treatment, nonpoint source pollution control, and watershed and estuary management.
+Over the last two and half decades, the CWSRFs have provided over $100 billion, funding more than 33,320 low-interest loans.

-- Significant Funding for Nonpoint Source Pollution Control and Estuary Protection—To date, the CWSRF has provided over $3 billion in funding for nonpoint source projects and 5.8 million for estuary management.
+- Significant Funding for Nonpoint Source Pollution Control and Estuary Protection—To date, the CWSRF has provided nearly $4.2 billion in funding for nonpoint source projects and estuary management projects.

 - Assistance to a Variety of Borrowers—The CWSRF program has assisted a range of borrowers including municipalities, communities of all sizes, farmers, homeowners, small businesses, and nonprofit organizations.